nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

     1. The terms of a fiction are its characters and events.
     2. The propositions are is the background against which the characters and events take place.
 Here, you job is to live in this background as if you were a contemporary of these characters.
     3. Follow the actions and arguments of the characters in this artificial world to which you belong and be able to state from the points of views of the characters why they did what the did.
-* Critical analogue: don't criticize imaginative writing until you fully appreciate what the author has tried to make you experience.
+* Critical analogue: don't criticize imaginative writing until you fully appreciate what the author has tried to **make you experience**.
 Here you don't say you agree or disagree or suspend judgement, but instead you say I like it because or I don't like it because...

 #### Stories